andresclua/PerlinDOM/readme.md

 - **Organic animations**: Natural movements that avoid the rigidity of traditional animations
 - **Customizable**: Control over movement ranges, speed, and noise seed
+- **Responsive**: Support for percentage-based values that adapt to container size
 - **Lightweight**: Minimal implementation with no external dependencies
 - **Easy to use**: Simple API to implement complex effects
 - **Optimized performance**: Uses requestAnimationFrame for smooth animations